-The Dreaded: Uh, yeah, this is Dracula here.
+- The Dreaded: Uh, yeah, this is Dracula here.
 Even if one disregards the character's notorious reputation in fiction, many believe her to be the most powerful Shadow on Earth, and while this is debated, she is certainly a candidate for that title.
-Also, in Shadowchasers Danse Macabre, Voltaire recounts the Great Generals, a group of incredibly powerful vampires of unspeakable evil whom Palethorn was apparently a member of, and claims that Dracula (well a Dracula at least) was powerful enough to keep all twelve of them in check and prevent the race from collapsing into anarchy.
-(All of them fit this Trope; Voltaire described them as twelve Evil Overlords with the morals of The Caligula, and they hated each other, but Dracula was able to control all twelve.)
+Also, in Shadowchasers Danse Macabre, Voltaire recounts the Great Generals, a group of incredibly powerful vampires of unspeakable evil whom Palethorn was apparently a member of, and claims that Dracula was powerful enough to keep all twelve of them in check and prevent the race from collapsing into anarchy.

-Legacy Character: In this reality, the character is not one being, but a title held by the vampire who rules the vampire race.
+- Legacy Character: In this reality, the character is not one being, but a title held by the vampire who rules the vampire race.
 The current Dracula is female and appears as a teenage girl who dresses in a modern, trendy outfit.
-(She tells Fayte that she "figured it was time for a change".)
 And this one seems a great deal more benign than most versions.
-(The exhibition at the end of the chapter states that Fayte's membership in the Shadowchasers was due to a request she and Penelope made with Jalal.

 A vampire of unusual status.
 Turned centuries ago, she was able to resist both her bloodlust and will of her master, killing him and fleeing.
 Legends speak of how she found refuge in a temple and while what happened therein is not known, when she emerged, Penelope had not only accepted her new fate, but had sworn to dedicate her life to destroy the monsters like the one who had destroyed her life.
 She did so and in doing so, has achieved an odd partnership with Dracula in order to destroy the darkest elements of the vampire legacy.

-Canon Foreigner: Penelope is based off a character (in a way) from Cyber Commander's earlier work, Yu-Gi-Oh: Legacy of the Sorcerer Kings and its sequel, in which she was a card based on a Posthumous Character.
-(Possibly.
-Whether she ever died or not was uncertain, as she appeared in a few visions in the present day.
-In any event, it was a completely different continuity.)
+- Canon Foreigner: Penelope is based off a character from Occam Razor's earlier work, Yu-Gi-Oh: Legacy of the Sorcerer Kings and its sequel, in which she was a card based on a Posthumous Character.

-Hunter of Her Own Kind: Centuries ago, she hunted down and killed the cruelest remaining members of the race.
-(Well, most of them.)
+- Hunter of His Own Kind: Centuries ago, she hunted down and killed the cruelest remaining members of the race.
 Ironically this even included Dracula herself.

 Tropes that apply to all of them

-Magic Librarian: The Library itself is magical, and they all have very powerful supernatural abilities.
-(Adrian, for example, seems to be almost the Shadow Queen's equal, and the true extent of their abilities is not known.)
+- Magic Librarian: The Library itself is magical, and they all have very powerful supernatural abilities.

 Known as "the Librarian", he is a powerful being and ally of the Shadowchasers whose origins are mostly unknown.
-He is a good friend to Jalal (Though seems to have a habit of dragging Jalal out on adventures that invariably wind-up with them imprisoned.) and a past acquaintance of the Shadow Queen (the Redux incarnation to be precise).
+He is a good friend to Jalal and a past acquaintance of the Redux incarnation Shadow Queen.
 Easily identified by his silver cat ears and tail, as well as his flamboyant and vibrantly-colored trenchcoats.